nitori/pygame-goggles/README.md

-# Pygame Googles
+# Pygame Visor

-Camera/Viewport library for pygame/pygame-ce
+Camera/Viewport library.

+Currently only works with `pygame-ce`, as it's using `pygame.FRect` in some parts.

 ### 🧭 Camera/Viewport System – Feature Overview